halvaradop/tailwindcss-utilities/README.md

 </section>
 ```

+## Contributing

+Here, you will find a guide on how to contribute to the project and the necessary steps to do so.
+Please read our [Contributing Guidelines](.github/CONTRIBUTING.md).

 ## Code of Conduct

 Please be aware that this project has a code of conduct, and we expect all contributors to follow these guidelines in their interactions.
 For more information, please read our [Code of Conduct](.github/CODE_OF_CONDUCT.md).